aroemers/sibiro/README.md

 ```

 We can now wrap things up (literally), to conclude our more complex route handling scenario.
-Note that we use `wrap-routes-alts` and `wrap-alternatives` here (explained in the [extras](#provided-extras-for-basic-defaults) section), in order for the regular expression guards to work.
+Note that we use `wrap-routes-alts` and `wrap-try-alts` here (explained in the [extras](#provided-extras-for-basic-defaults) section), in order for the regular expression guards to work.

 ```clj
 (def compiled